joeyrideout/joeyrideout.github.io/_posts/2018-2-25-cryptocurrency-has-reincentivized-information-security.md

 used Civic is worth ten times more than their financial accounts on the dark web.)

-Consumers are exposed to this additional risk, and the baddies smell opportunity.
-Fraud detection systems do not yet exist to monitor these transactions, so criminals are not hindered.
-Gone are the days of selling batches of thousands of stolen credit card numbers for pennies on the dollar because they are so hard to actually use; digital coins are easy to launder thanks to [unregulated](https://www.forbes.com/sites/rogeraitken/2018/02/15/u-s-cftc-commissioner-says-cryptocurrency-exchanges-adopting-self-regulation-could-spur-standards/#7a18509645e1)
+Consumers are exposed, and the baddies smell opportunity.
+Fraud detection systems do not yet exist to monitor cryptocurrency transactions, so criminals are not hindered.
+Gone are the days of selling batches of thousands of stolen credit card numbers for pennies on the dollar because they are so hard to actually use; digital coins are now easy to launder thanks to [unregulated](https://www.forbes.com/sites/rogeraitken/2018/02/15/u-s-cftc-commissioner-says-cryptocurrency-exchanges-adopting-self-regulation-could-spur-standards/#7a18509645e1)
 (or completely
 [decentralized](https://coinsutra.com/best-decentralized-exchanges-dex/))